Vietnam is a country that spans long from North to South and the cuisine styles vary greatly in each region.

 Bun Thit Nuong is often what I think of when I think about Vietnamese food.
 It is basically a “salad” of BBQ sliced pork, served over plenty of greens and cold rice noodle.
 It’s not specifically from Hoi An, but it is a popular dish all over Vietnam and a must have whenever you’re here!

 Texturally, Bun Thit Nuong such a delight.
-You get the soft texture from the noodles, wet from the sauce and crunchy from the vegetable.
+You get the soft texture from the noodles, wetness from the sauce and crunchy from the vegetable.
 I loveeeeee them.

 Where to get Bun Thit Nuong in Hoi An

 9. Thịt Xiên Nướng (Grilled Pork in Rice Paper)

 Thit Xien Nuong is considered street food in Vietnam, although the size of it is far from a simple snack – you can get full from having a few of these itself!
 It also contains complete meal-like ingredients: you’ve got meat, vegetables, and carbs in the form of dry rice paper!

 The rice paper I had with the skewers are different than the ones I’m used to.
 Usually, the rice papers are soaked in water first before you use it as a spring roll wrap, but these rice papers are dry and crisp.